JustinLi004/Double-Transposition-Cipher/WORKLOG.md

 (15:15)Encode officially works, probably!
 Will test further throughout the day and begin work on decode.java.
 (15:35)Modified to allow taking numbers in the message.
 Testing has revealed no problems so far.

+##5/24
+(15:35)Worked on decode function.
+Somewhat lost.
+Essentially trying to populate a matrix in alphabetical order then pull from there.

 #Jason Zhou
 ##5/16 - 5/18
 Researching double transposition ciphers and strategies to crack without keys